marysiakodziara/atipera-api/README.md

 # Atipera-api
-This project provides a user-friendly way to retrieve information about a given user's repositories on GitHub.
+Welcome to the Atipera-api project!
+This project offers a user-friendly way to access information about a given user's repositories on GitHub using reactive programming and Spring WebFlux.

 ## Table of Contents
 - [Features](#features)